JoschaMiddendorf/fhem-docker/README.md

 # Docker Container for FHEM House-Automation-System
 ## Full install with all dependencies
-This image of FHEM is debian jessie based and runns out of the box.
-It has several perl modules installed.
-However if you are missing any modules packages or features don't hesitate to ask for it by opening an isuue on GitHub. https://github.com/JoschaMiddendorf/fhem-docker/issues/new
+This image of FHEM is based on debian and runs on every possible docker host.
+The master branch (latest) is currently based on debian jessie and the beta branch (beta) is currently running on debian strech.
+It has several perl modules installed, however if you are missing any modules packages or features don't hesitate to ask for it by opening an isuue on GitHub. https://github.com/JoschaMiddendorf/fhem-docker/issues/new

 You can make your entire configuration persitent across updates and restarts by mapping the volume /opt/fhem to a directory of your choise.